Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Concluding the approximation algorithm

-Above, our analysis assumes exact arithmetic for simplicity; however, numerical precision is an important issue since na\"ively implementing $\Algbal$ can require large bit-complexity---indeed, since $\max_i x_i - \min_j x_j$ can be $\Omega(\diamG)$~\citep[\S3]{KalKhaSho97}, na\"ively operating on $A = \diag(e^x)K\diag(e^{-x})$ can require $\Omega(\diamG)$-bit numbers.
+Above, our analysis assumes exact arithmetic for ease of exposition; however, numerical precision is an important issue since na\"ively implementing $\Algbal$ can require large bit-complexity---indeed, since $\max_i x_i - \min_j x_j$ can be $\Omega(\diamG)$~\citep[\S3]{KalKhaSho97}, na\"ively operating on $A = \diag(e^x)K\diag(e^{-x})$ can require $\Omega(\diamG)$-bit numbers.
 Here, we establish that $\Algbal$ can be implemented on $\Otilde(1)$-bit numbers.
 (This analysis excludes the $\ApproxBalance$ subroutine since we have not yet instantiated it, but the concrete implementation used below also has logarithmic bit complexity; details in \S\ref{sssec:bal:final:concrete}.)

-\begin{theorem}[Guarantees for $\Algbal$: bit-complexity] There is an implementation of $\Algbal$ that, aside from possibly $\ApproxBalance$, performs all arithmetic operations over $O(\log \tfrac{n \Wmax}{\eps}) = \tilde{O}(1)$-bit numbers and achieves the same runtime bounds (in terms of arithmetic operations), memory bounds (in terms of total numbers stored), and accuracy guarantees as in Theorem~\ref{thm:mmc:reduction:B}. \end{theorem} \end{subtheorem}
+\begin{theorem}[Bit-complexity of $\Algbal$] There is an implementation of $\Algbal$ that, aside from possibly $\ApproxBalance$, performs all arithmetic operations over $O(\log \tfrac{n \Wmax}{\eps}) = \tilde{O}(1)$-bit numbers and achieves the same runtime bounds (in terms of arithmetic operations), memory bounds (in terms of total numbers stored), and accuracy guarantees as in Theorem~\ref{thm:mmc:reduction:B}. \end{theorem} \end{subtheorem}

-This implementation essentially only modifies how $\Algbal$ computes quantities on the exponential scale (namely, entries of $K$, $A$, and $P$): these are computed using standard log-sum-exp tricks.
-(See also Remark~\ref{rem:exp:bal-stable} below for how to implement $\ApproxBalance$ in a similar way.)
-Briefly, the main proof idea is that $\Algbal$ is robust in the sense that it outputs an $O(\eps)$-suboptimal cycle even if these entries are computed to low precision.
+This implementation essentially only modifies how $\Algbal$ computes entries of $K$, $A$, and $P$ on the exponential scale by using the log-sum-exp trick.
 Details are deferred to Appendix~\ref{app:mmc:reduction:bits}.
+Briefly, this modification relies on the observation that $\Algbal$ is robust in the sense that it outputs an $O(\eps)$-suboptimal cycle even if these entries are computed to low precision.